LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The listfilesdigitonly script displays all current directory contents with user and group ids displayed numerically The firstdirectory script creates a new directory in the tmp directory The movethatfile script moves betty file from tmp directory to my first directory directory
+The listfilesdigitonly script displays all current directory contents with user and group ids displayed numerically The firstdirectory script creates a new directory in the tmp directory The movethatfile script moves betty file from tmp directory to my first directory directory The firstdelete script deletes the file betty in myfirst directory